 "I'm just as surprised as everybody else," he said.
 "I didn't really have any idea of who's going No. 1 or who's going No. 2 — I heard everything was up for grabs.
 I'm just real happy, glad that i have this opportunity, and I've just got to thank God for everything."

-While top recruit and Kansas commit Andrew Wiggins has drawn plenty of coverage and accolades as the presumptive No. 1 pick in the 2014 draft, it's the 20-year-old Bennett who becomes the first Canadian chosen first overall in the annual selection.
+While top recruit and Kansas commit Andrew Wiggins has drawn plenty of coverage and accolades as the presumptive No. 1 pick in the 2014 NBA Draft, it's the 20-year-old Bennett who becomes the first Canadian ever chosen first overall in the annual selection.

 "It's just crazy — I made history," he said.
 "I can't really complain about that, you know?"